Updated on 25 January 2016

 It should be noted that Ambassador Oyarzun Marchesi served as Chair of the former Sanctions Committee relating to Iran from the time Spain joined the Security Council in January 2015 until the termination of the Committee on Implementation Day.
 (The termination of that Committee was not stipulated in the Note establishing the position of Facilitator, but only was reflected by the absence of the Committee from the revised list of bureaux.)
 The revised list of bureaux makes an additional distinction when it states that the Council agrees to “select” the Facilitator, whereas the Note states that the Council has agreed to “elect” the committee and working group chairs.

 According to the Note establishing the position of Facilitator, he or she is to report to the Security Council every six months, whereas the Chair of the former Iran Sanctions Committee reported every three months.
-And the Facilitator is to report in writing, whereas the Iran Committee Chair reported orally at public meetings of the Council.
+And in addition to reporting orally at public meetings of the Council, the Facilitator is also to report in writing.

 Paragraph 4 of the Note provides that, “In normal circumstances, the Security Council shall convene informal meetings at the expert level to carry out the functions specified in the present note.”
 Paragraph 7 provides that prior to the public release of relevant reports by the Secretary-General, “the Security Council shall meet informally, normally at the expert level, to review the findings and recommendations contained in the report.”
 Since regular sanctions committees most often meet at the expert level, these two paragraphs suggest that the Facilitator mechanism may, in its collective aspect, frequently function in ways similar to such committees, while once again preserving a symbolic distinction.
 It remains to be seen whether such informal meetings at the expert level will be presided over by the Facilitator, as the equivalent of a committee chair, or by the Council President.